aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/voting.md

 ## Function `create_proposal`

-Create a proposal with the given parameters
+Create a single-step proposal with the given parameters

 @param voting_forum_address The forum's address where the proposal will be stored.
 @param execution_content The execution content that will be given back at resolution time.
 This can contain